The Mapoon Story

 The image is a photo – a very bad photo, technically – straight off my camera.
 Late in the evening, when there was just enough light to see it, something hopped into the ashes of a long-cold fire pit at the Alligator Creek Falls camping ground.
 Shooting first and checking camera settings later, this is what I got.

 The camera (DSLR) happened to be set on aperture priority (f3.5) and ISO 400, so its exposure time automatically stretched to half a second because of the dim light.
 The camera moved in that time, of course.
 The loose ash may have contributed to that nice soft effect, too, but I’m not sure.
-The pinks and browns were invented by the camera, its automatic colour balance trying too hard to make something out of a background which was nearly all greys.
+The pinks and browns were mostly invented by the camera, its automatic colour balance trying too hard to make something out of a background which was nearly all greys (there were a few pinkish fallen gumleaves in the ashes).
 The fact that the composition was satisfactory was mostly luck, too, since I could barely see my subject.

 Really, I’m surprised that anything at all was visible in the image, let alone that it was attractive.